 Le Monde diplomatique /The Daily Banter / Politicususa / Liberals Unite / The Nation / The American Prospect /The New Republic / Media Matters /Nation of Change / Texas Observer / Mother Jones

-The Weekly Standard / National Review Online / The American Spectator / The American Conservative / The New American / FrontPage Magazine / Fox News / /CNSNEWS.COM / Human Events / Commentary
+The Weekly Standard / National Review Online / The American Spectator / The American Conservative / The New American / The Daily Caller / FrontPage Magazine / Fox News / /CNSNEWS.COM / Human Events / Commentary